ocaml-flambda/flambda-backend/HACKING.md

 only runs on Linux, although it shouldn't be hard to port to macOS, especially if using GNU binutils.
 It is recommended to install the Jane Street `patdiff` executable before running `make compare`.
-The comparison script has not been maintained since the early releases of the OxCaml; it was written as part of the acceptance process for the initial release.
+The comparison script has not been maintained since the early releases of OxCaml; it was written as part of the acceptance process for the initial release.